11 Frustrating Decluttering Mistakes and Easy Ways to Prevent Them

 3. Hanging On to Donate/Sell Items Too Long

 One of the secrets to decluttering success is getting the items out of your house quickly and permanently.

-Setting them in the garage in a box waiting to take them to a donation station or have a garage sale is not decluttering, it’s rearranging!
+Storing unwanted items in the garage in a box waiting to take them to a thrift store or have a garage sale is not decluttering, it’s just rearranging!

 How To Avoid Keeping Clutter Too Long:

 Get rid of these things immediately or make sure it’s scheduled in the very near future.